-Thank you all very much!
+Pîrvu Lucian & Camelia Samoilă Vasile & Lenuța Sterea Stelian & Elena Thank you all very much!

+HOUSE BLESSING On January the 6th we celebrate the Epiphany (Theophany), the Baptism of our Lord and Savior.
+Following the Divine Liturgy and the Greater Blessing of Water, Fr.
+George will begin the blessing of homes.
+Those who are interested, please sign in the sign up sheet or call Fr.
+George at 780-473-0029.
+MEMBERSHIP The Board of Directors would like to thank all those who paid their membership and honored their financial pledges for 2016!
+Please keep in mind that \$35.00 from each membership is sent to the Archdiocese.
+THANK YOU ALL VERY MUCH!
-A Christian's conduct in Church

-Before I begin to address the topic of "church conduct," it is important to address the question "Why do we come to church?"
+The Sermon on line The Sunday's Sermon is being posted on line.
+To access it, go to our parish's website (bisericaedmonton.org), click on "Multimedia" and then on "Audio."
+A Christian's conduct in Church Before I begin to address the topic of ,,church conduct," it is important to address the question ,,Why do we come to church?"
 We come to church on Sundays (the Day of the Lord) in order to reafirm our vocation as liturgical beings, to continue our spiritual growth and to strengthen our communion with Christ and His Church which began when we were accepted into the community of the faithful through the Sacraments of Christian Innitiation: Baptism, Christmation and Holy Eucharist (Communion).
 For an Orthodox Christian, attending the Divine Liturgy is not only a privilege but an obligation as well.
 It is a privilege in as much as we, as members of the visible Church are called to bring the Eucharistic elements (bread and wine), be part of their transformation into the Body and Blood of Christ and then, partake of them in the form of the Holy Eucharist, all this in the context of the Divine Liturgy, the highest form of prayer we can offer to God.
 It is also our obligation to attend the Divine Liturgy, obeying thus one of the commandments of the Church.

-In order to benefit the most from our presence in Church we must keep in mind a few rules:

-- 1.We should to come to Church on time (before 10:00) in order to partake of the entire Divine Liturgy. - 2.
-If the service is already in progress, we must stop and see what is going on.
-If we came in during the Scripture readings (Epistle or the Gospel), we should wait at the back of the church until the reading is over and then, quietly, take our seats. - 3.
-We should pick up the liturgical books and follow closely the service, reading all prayers. - 4.
-During the Divine Liturgy we are not allowed to talk to other people.
-We can do that at the end, during the fellowship.
+In order to benefit the most from our presence in Church we must keep in mind a few rules: 1.
+Come to Church on time (before 10:00) in order to participate in the entire Divine Liturgy.
+2. If the service is already in progress, you must stop and see what is going on.
+If you came in during the Scripture readings (Epistle or the Gospel), you should wait at the back of the church until the reading is over and then, quietly, take your seat.
+3. Pick up the liturgical book and follow closely the service, reading all of the prayers.
+4. During the Divine Liturgy you are not allowed to talk to other people.
+You can do that at the end, during the fellowship.